bluerobotics/ardusub-gitbook/README.md

         <!--<iframe width="300" height="225" src="https://www.youtube.com/embed/qVMpD-v-dfY" frameborder="0" allowfullscreen></iframe>-->
 </div>

-## System Components

-- A PixHawk or other DroneCode-compatible autopilot loaded with the latest version of the [ArduSub firmware](/firmware/).
-- [QGroundControl software](http://qgroundcontrol.org) for setup, configuration, and operation of the vehicle.
-- A [suitable ROV or AUV](http://bluerobotics.com) for use with the software
-- Many other useful additions: depth sensors, tether communications, cameras, and other sensors and actuators

 <p style="font-size:10px; text-align:center">
 Sponsored by <a href="http://www.bluerobotics.com/">Blue Robotics</a>.
 Code released under the <a href="https://github.com/bluerobotics/ardusub/blob/master/COPYING.txt">GPLv3 License</a>.
 Documentation released under the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC-NC-SA 4.0</a>.
 <a href="https://github.com/bluerobotics/ardusub-docs/issues/">Submit a Documentation GitHub Issue here</a> to report any errors, suggestions, or missing information in this documentation.<br />